 Coastal Heritage Preserve

-605 acres and growing
+898 acres and growing

 Coastal Heritage Preserve

 The most recent expansion of the Coastal Heritage Preserve comes from the acquisition of 9.8 acres for Artist Boat Headquarters and 7.6 acres from the Moore Family Estate Donation.

 Come to a volunteer work day and make your mark on the Coastal Heritage Preserve!
-From 9am-12pm on the 1st and 3rd Thursdays of the month.
-If you’re interested in volunteering for one of these workdays, please RSVP to the Habitat and Stewardship Program Manager.

 Kayaking at the Preserve